 Too often, we and our dog are talking past each other.
 We will change that.
-Regardless of the context, you will be able to let your dog know when he does well and when something else is more appropriate.
-You will have a simple and clear new language to communicate with.
-Your dog also learns to understand the collar and leash as an informational communication tool and not as a frustrating restraint device.
-Learning these basics first improves your relationship, as it allows you to provide clarity to your dog and your companion will appreciate it.
+Regardless of the context, you will be able to let your dog know when he does well or when something else is more appropriate.
+With our obedience program, you will have a simple and clear new language to communicate with.
+In addition, your dog also learns to understand the collar and leash as an informational communication tool and stops seeing it as a frustrating restraint device.
+Learning these basics first, improves your relationship, as it allows you to provide clarity to your dog.
+Your companion will appreciate it.

 Part 2: Commands and Behaviors

 Secondly, our obedience training program focuses on building and solidifying the commands.
 As the first part already included the recall and 'leave it' commands, these two just need to be finalized.
 In addition, the commands we are teaching in part two are: sit, down, look, place, easy, as well as loose-leash walking, not jumping on people and addressing any other behaviors your dog may have adopted that you'd rather no longer have.